rjayapra/GHAzDO-reporting/README.md

 1. **Open Power BI Desktop**.
 2. **Get Data ▸ Folder** ➜ browse to `Dashboard/sample-data/`.
 3. When the preview appears, choose **Transform Data** (don’t auto‑combine).
-4. In Power Query, create three queries using the code in **`Dashboard/Queries.m`**:
+4. In Power Query, create three queries using the code in **`Dashboard/Dashboarding.md`**:
    - Replace the folder path inside each query to point at `Dashboard/sample-data/`.
 5. Click **Close & Apply**.
-6. In the Report view, add the ready‑made measures by pasting **`Dashboard/Measures.dax`** into a new measure group under the `ReposWithVulnerabilities` table.
+6. In the Report view, add the ready‑made measures by pasting DAX from **`Dashboard/Dashboarding.md`** into a new measure group under the `ReposWithVulnerabilities` table.
 7. Build the two pages following **“Page layouts”** below (or mirror the screenshot).

 You now have a working PBIX backed by sample data.